-To minimize possible outage time, it is recommended that a complete maintenance program should include the stocking of at least one spare card of each type.
-It is possible to replace damaged or defective components on the printed circuit cards, but great care should be taken in soldering so as not to damage or bridge-over the printed circuit buses, or overheat the semi-conductor components.
+To minimize possible outage time, it is recommended that a complete maintenance program should include the stocking of a least one spare card of each type.
+It is possible to replace damaged or defective components on the printed circuit cards, but great care should be taken in soldering so as not to damage or bridge-over the printed circuit buses, or overheat the semiconductor components.
 The repaired area should be recovered with a suitable high-dielectric plastic coating to prevent possible breakdowns across the printed buses due to moisture and dust.
-The wiring diagrams for the cards in the SLAT51P relay are included in the card book GEK-34158.
+The wiring diagrams for the cards in the SLAT51U relay are included in the card book, GEK-34158.

-Fig. 1 (0227A2036-0) Outline and Mounting Dimensions for the Type SLAT51P Relay
+Fig. 1 (0227A2036-0) Outline and Mounting Dimensions for the SLAT51U Relay

-Fig. 2 (0152C8567-0) Internal Connections for the Type SLAT51P Relay
+Fig. 2 (0179C6120-0) Internal Connections for the SLAT51U Relay

-OPTIONAL, REFER TO UNIT INTERNAL CONNECTIONS
+\ OPTIONAL, REFER TO UNIT INTERNAL CONNECTIONS

-Fig. 3 (0273A9595-0) Component Locations for the Type SLAT51P Relay
+Fig. 3 (0285A5664-0) Component Locations for the SLAT51U Relay

-Fig. 4 (0108B9610-0) Internal Connections for the SCR Trip and Isolator Subassemblies
+Fig. 4 (0108B9610-0) Internal Connections for SCR Trip and Isolator Subassemblies

-Fig. 5 (0227A2047-1) Logic and Internal Connection Diagram Legend
+Fig. 5 (0227A2047-1) Logic and Internal Connection Legend

-THE ISVDC SIGNAL AT PIN TO HAS A CURRENT LIMITING RESISTOR MOUNTED ON THE TEST CARD.
+\ THE LEVOC SIGNAL AT PIN TO HAS A CURRENT LIMITING RESISTOR MOUNTED ON THE TEST CARD.